dmcg/daviddenton.github.io/_drafts/connectpattern.md

 comments: false thumbnail: assets/img/connectpattern.jpg
 ---

-In which I describe a pattern for writing third party adapters in a modular and extensible way, hoping that it is original enough for me to christen it.
+In this post, I'll describe a pattern for writing third party adapters in a modular and extensible way, hoping that it is original enough for me to christen it. 🙃

 <a title="Image by Steve Buissinne from Pixabay"
 href="https://pixabay.com/users/stevepb-282134"><img width="800" alt="smash egg" src="